 COVID-19 cases and deaths are categorized as probable or confirmed.

 Cases are defined differently based on the type of test used to detect COVID-19.

 Molecular tests, such as PCR tests, are the most reliable way to test for COVID-19.
 Someone who tests positive for the virus with a molecular test is classified as a confirmed case.
 These tests look for genetic material from the virus that causes COVID-19 (SARS-CoV-2).
 Unless otherwise specified, data on test counts, test rates and percent positivity only reflects molecular testing.

 Antigen tests are faster than molecular tests but can be less accurate.
 These tests look for proteins on the surface of the SARS-CoV-2 virus.
 Someone who tests positive with an antigen test is classified as a probable case.

 Antibody tests check the blood for signs that you have had the virus in the past.
 An antibody test may not be accurate for someone with active or recent infection.
 Someone who tests positive with only an antibody test — and not a diagnostic test — is not classified as a probable or confirmed case.

-Unless otherwise noted, all of the below information was collected by the NYC Health Department.
-The data on these pages will be updated daily.
-All data are preliminary and subject to change.
+About the Data: All of the data on these pages were collected by the NYC Health Department.
+Data will be updated daily but are preliminary and subject to change.